HBull5/react-hooks/README.md

 }, []);
 ```

 * If you want to run a clean up function between state changes you will also just simply return that clean up function in your `useEffect` callback.
+This return function will also run when when the component is unmounted.
 ```javascript react
 useEffect(() => {
     console.log('state changed');